 There’s no escaping that this is a steakhouse.
 The walls are decorated with handsome photographs of cattle and the smell of the open grill is enchanting.
 But while the beef is impressive, we’d suggest you don’t overlook the rest of the menu, from twelve-hour pork belly with mustard fruits and aged balsamic to the lobster omelette with prawn sauce.

-This is Neil Perry’s Melbourne extension of the Rockpool brand and it’s a great way to have an extravagant evening.
+This is Neil Perry’s Melbourne extension of the Rockpool brand (which has been part of the Urban Purveyor Group since 2016)and it’s a great way to have an extravagant evening.
 Large numbers of diners bring bubbly murmurs and groups range from casino goers, to bright young things gearing up for a big night out.

 From the floor-to-ceiling cabinets of wine, to the huge flavours of the grill, this is a large experience in the best possible way.